 UNSW Sydney aims to lead the debate and shape the public discourse on the greatest issues facing humanity.
-The Grand Challenges Program has been established to facilitate these critical discussions, and in the process raise awareness of the ground-breaking research and excellent initiatives undertaken by UNSW academics, staff and students.
+The Grand Challenges Program has been established to facilitate these critical discussions, and in the process raise awareness of research undertaken by UNSW academics, staff and students.

 Subscribe to receive email notifications about upcoming Grand Challenges events.

 Follow posts across a entire spectrum of Grand Challenges topics.
 Like and share our page to spread the word.

 Taking into account the social cost of energy